sg893052/sonic-buildimage/L3/next_hop_group_hld.md

 Fast reboot is not affected by this change.
 The requirements on the BGP application in terms of graceful restart remain the same - the only affect this change has is to give an alternative approach for what the BGP application programs into APP_DB.

-# 4.1 Warm Upgrade

-Existing applications will not be affected by this enhancement, so no warm upgrade support is needed.
-If in future an existing application is changed to use this feature, then a further enhancement should be made to handle warm upgrade.
-Adding warm upgrade support now would be untestable, due to no application using that code, and so is outside the scope of this design.

 # 5 Unit Test
 ## 5.1 Underlay routes TC:
 - Verify route programming with single path route add/del/updates